Merrin Dungey

 Merrin Melissa Dungey (born August 6, 1971) is an American film and television actress, known for her roles on the television series The King of Queens, Alias, Malcolm in the Middle, Summerland, Conviction, The Resident and The Fix.
 She also appeared as Ursula on Once Upon a Time.
-Since March 2022, Dungey plays series regular Kam in Shining Vale.
+From 2022 to 2023, Dungey played series regular Kam in Shining Vale.

 Early life and education

-Dungey was born and raised in Sacramento, California, the younger daughter of Don Dungey, a general services manager and Judith Dungey.
-As a child she was active in ballet and dance as well as piano.
+Dungey, who is of African-American heritage, was born and raised in Sacramento, California.
+As a child, she was active in ballet and dance as well as piano.
 Dungey was also an accomplished ice skater.
 Dungey graduated in 1989 from Rio Americano High School in Sacramento, California.
-After high school Dungey earned a degree of Bachelor of Arts from UCLA in 1993.
+After high school, Dungey earned a degree of Bachelor of Arts from UCLA in 1993.
 Dungey has a sister, Channing Dungey who was president of ABC Entertainment and is the CEO of Warner Bros.
 Television Studios.